Mylan says will launch offer to Perrigo shareholders on Sept. 14

-NEW YORK (Reuters) - Generic drugmaker Mylan Inc, which is trying to take over Perrigo Pharmaceuticals, said on Tuesday it will go directly to Perrigo investors starting on Sept.
+NEW YORK, Sept 8 (Reuters) - Generic drugmaker Mylan Inc , which is trying to take over Perrigo Pharmaceuticals , said on Tuesday it will go directly to Perrigo investors starting on Sept.
 14 with its $27 billion cash and stock offer for their shares.

-Mylan will pay $75 in cash and 2.3 Mylan shares for each Perrigo share, or about $187 per share.
+Mylan will pay $75 in cash and 2.3 Mylan shares for each Perrigo share, or about $185 per share based on Friday’s closing price.

 Mylan announced it wanted to buy Perrigo in April, but the company has rebuffed its offer, saying that it is too low and that Perrigo will do better off alone.
 Mylan has pushed forward and could now take control of the company through the tender offer.